 - Special Projects Volunteers - are always needed to help with special fundraising events.

 - Elder Justice Volunteers - are needed needed to promote Elder Abuse Awareness.
 Volunteers with financial expertise are also needed for the Financial Abuse Specialist Team (FAST) supporting elder abuse financial investigations.

 Certification training is required for Ombudsman and HICAP Counselors.
 The length of the training is 35-40 hours of classroom instruction followed by an internship period.
 Both types of volunteers require continuing education which is provided by the agency.

 Training or orientation is provided for the other volunteers positions as appropriate.

-For more information fill out the form below and let's talk in more detail about what's possible and how you can make a difference with us here at Senior Advocacy Services.
+For more information call (707) 526-4108 and let's talk in more detail about what's possible and how you can make a difference with us here at Senior Advocacy Services.